LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Introduction

 Offline reinforcement learning (RL) aims to learn high‑performing policies from fixed datasets without further environment interaction.
 A central difficulty is \emph{distributional shift}: actions proposed by the learned policy can drift away from the behavioral support where value estimates are reliable.
 Diffusion policies have recently emerged as strong generative decision‑makers for offline RL~\cite{Janner2022Diffuser}: by learning a conditional diffusion model over actions given state, they produce smooth, high‑fidelity samples that respect support better than direct regression.
 However, \emph{how} these policies are guided at sampling time remains largely heuristic.
 Common practices—injecting $Q$‑gradients with hand‑tuned schedules and ad‑hoc clipping—lack a statistical notion of risk and offer limited control of the return–shift trade‑off.
 Unlike prior works, our approach keeps training strictly vanilla (no critic-guided losses) and moves all risk control to inference via a calibrated likelihood-ratio gate (LRT), yielding an interpretable, reproducible risk knob.

-\paragraph{\textit{\textbf{Intuition.} }} Rather than always pulling samples toward the conditional head, we ask at every denoising step: \emph{is there enough evidence to move toward the “good‑action” direction for this state?} Concretely, we split offline actions into a \emph{good} subset and a \emph{background} subset, train a two‑head diffusion model (an \emph{unconditional} head on all data and a \emph{conditional} head on good data) with class‑balancing and optional advantage‑based soft weights, and then gate the conditional pull at inference by a \emph{calibrated} likelihood ratio.
+\textit{\textbf{Intuition.} } Rather than always pulling samples toward the conditional head, we ask at every denoising step: \emph{is there enough evidence to move toward the “good‑action” direction for this state?} Concretely, we split offline actions into a \emph{good} subset and a \emph{background} subset, train a two‑head diffusion model (an \emph{unconditional} head on all data and a \emph{conditional} head on good data) with class‑balancing and optional advantage‑based soft weights, and then gate the conditional pull at inference by a \emph{calibrated} likelihood ratio.
 The gate is motivated by the Neyman–Pearson test~\cite{NeymanPearson1933}: a single user knob Type‑I rate $\alpha$ controls the tolerated false activations under $H_0$ (“background is correct”); while the hard LRT is UMP at level $\alpha$ under equal covariances, we use a smooth gate in practice for numerical stability and keep $\alpha$ interpretable via calibration on held‑out states.

-\paragraph{\textit{\textbf{Method overview.}}} We introduce \emph{LRT‑Diffusion}, a risk‑aware, inference‑only sampling scheme for diffusion policies.
+\textit{\textbf{Method overview.}} We introduce \emph{LRT‑Diffusion}, a risk‑aware, inference‑only sampling scheme for diffusion policies (see Fig~\ref{fig:overview}).
 At each denoising step we make a binary decision between a background prediction and a data‑conditioned prediction.
 We accumulate evidence during sampling and open the gate only when the evidence is strong, interpolating between the two predictions with a data‑dependent weight.
-A single threshold is calibrated once so that the empirical false‑activation rate does not exceed a user‑chosen $\alpha$, turning guidance from a fixed push into an \emph{evidence‑driven} adjustment: weak evidence $\Rightarrow$ stay near the background prior; strong evidence $\Rightarrow$ move decisively toward the conditional policy.
+A single threshold is calibrated once per task so that the empirical false‑activation rate does not exceed a user‑chosen $\alpha$, turning guidance from a fixed push into an \emph{evidence‑driven} adjustment: weak evidence $\Rightarrow$ stay near the background prior; strong evidence $\Rightarrow$ move decisively toward the conditional policy.
 Training is unchanged.
+A detailed, step-by-step illustration of the inference-time pipeline is provided in Fig.~\ref{fig:app-detail}.

-\paragraph{\textit{\textbf{Composition with value guidance.}}} We optionally combine LRT gating with a small critic step: at each denoising update, take a capped step that increases the learned critic at the current proposal (standard decreasing schedule).
+\textit{\textbf{Composition with value guidance.}} We optionally combine LRT gating with a small critic step: at each denoising update, take a capped step that increases the learned critic at the current proposal (standard decreasing schedule).
 The gradient can be evaluated near the background proposal, the LRT-gated proposal, or an interpolation; the threshold is calibrated with the same choice, so the Type-I semantics are preserved.